mtromp/ray-tracer-challenge/README.md

 I needed to add `set (CMAKE_CXX_FLAGS "-std=c++1z")` so that the inclusion of algorithms would be for C++ 17.
 I wanted to use the clamp function which is not available in the default std library.

+## valgrind
+I would like to use valgrind because I believe that I have some memory issues.
+Since I have upgraded to Mac OS Mojave, valgrind will not build.
+My QTCreator needs an external tool for memory checking.

 ## Old comments

 *Pre-September 1, 2018*